peacecorps/realtrack-android/README.md

 Using a smartphone application to track data is a good idea because most volunteers own iOS or Android-based smartphones and carry them with themselves wherever they go.
 Smartphone apps can also remind you if you forget to make a note or record data on a given day.
 Smartphones also raise the possibility of making richer records e.g. by using the smartphone's camera to add images to the records being kept.

-Here are some of the proposed features of the application:
+#### Features

 * Streamlined interface
-* Automatic report generation of data emailed to user on demand (so available on a PC)
+* Spreadsheet reports emailed to user on demand (so available on a PC)
-* Reminders to record data for activities making sure the PCV doesn't forget
+* Daily/weekly reminders to record data for activities
+* Quickly record participation without a reminder

+#### Proposed features

+* Create a sign-in sheet so PCVs can collect details on participants
 * Recording meetings with local leaders
-* Tweets to engender sense of accomplishment
+* Allow PCVs to tweet their accomplishments
-* Ability to share images from phone’s gallery
+* Ability to share images from phone's gallery